AppFair/appfair.github.io/index.md

 ```

 This command will analyze both the structure and content of the current package, as well as check the proper configuration for the `App-Name` project.
-Note that this is exactly the same process that the `integrate` stage executes, so using the `fairtool` is a good validation test to run yourself before creating or updating an existing PR.
+Note that this is exactly the same process that the validation stage executes, so using the `fairtool` is a good validation test to run yourself before creating or updating an existing PR.

 # Appendix

 ## Glossary

   * `fair-ground`: A fair-ground is a platform for app distribution.
-It is the abstract name for the hosted service(s) that provides the resources for the `Fork-Apply-Integrate-Release` process of app ingestion and distribution.
+It is the abstract name for the hosted service(s) that provides the resources for the process of app validation and distribution.
-  * FAIR: The `Fork-Apply-Integrate-Release` process summarizes a system whereby developers create apps by forking a fair-ground's base repository and applying their changes to back to the base in the form of a pull request.
+  * FAIR: A `Federated App Index Repository` process summarizes a system whereby developers create apps by forking a fair-ground's base repository and applying their changes to back to the base in the form of a pull request.
 This is followed by an `integrate` stage that ingests, validates, and builds the app, verifies the creator's organization standing, and then initiates a `release` stage that publishes the build artifacts to an app cataloging and distribution system.
   * `Fair.git`: An SPM package hosted at [https://github.com/fair-ground/Fair.git](https://github.com/fair-ground/Fair.git) that has targets for the `FairCore`, `FairApp`, `FairKit`, and `FairExpo` swift modules, as well as the cross-platform [fairtool](#fairtool) CLI utility that is used to manage a fairground.
   * Fair Module: A Swift 5.5 library that acts as the entry point to all apps that are distributed via a fair-ground; the library provides a container environment with features such as automatic addition of Help and Support menus, as well as runtime validation of security features.
 All apps distributed via a fair-ground are required to have the HEAD of `Fair.git` as their initial SPM dependency.
   * `fairtool`: The [fairtool](#fairtool) is an executable tool that is included with the `Fair.git` package, and is thereby included with all apps that link to the `Fair (runtime)`.
-The `fairtool` utility is used to validate and merge `integrate-release` requests by the trusted fair-ground build process.
+The `fairtool` utility is used to validate and merge reproduction requests by the trusted fair-ground build process.
 The tool can also be used to initialize a new fair-ground with template code for a new base repository.
 The utility can be run with the command: `swift run fairtool`.
   * `fairseal`: the cryptographic hash of the app binary that has been validated by the trusted base fair-ground.
 This hash must be present in order to an app to be installable by the catalog application, and the hash must match the content of the binary that is downloaded from the app fork's releases page.
 The fairseal is automatically generated by the [fairtool](#fairtool) when it passes the integration-release stage
   * `fairrisk`: a score from 0.0–1.0 that summarizes the system's assessment of how much capacity for harm exists in a piece of software.
-  * App Fair: The App Fair is the name of a fair-ground hosted at [https://www.appfair.net](https://www.appfair.net) that uses GitHub as its host for the `fork-apply` (F-A) stages, and uses GitHub Actions for the `integrate-release` (I-R) process and catalog hosting.
+  * App Fair: The App Fair is the name of a fair-ground hosted at [https://www.appfair.net](https://www.appfair.net) that uses GitHub as its host for the app builds, and uses GitHub Actions for the Fairground reproductions and catalog hosting.
 The App Fair mandates source transparency and comprehensive security entitlement disclosure.

 ## App Fair Distribution Checklist